 This is the third of four courses in the Computer Networking Academy I program (CVCNT) and is part of the CISCO networking curriculum at WCC.
 This course prepares students for a portion of the CISCO Certified Network Associate (CCNA) certification examination.
 The course also provides students with the knowledge and skills necessary to install, configure, update, and troubleshoot switched Local Area Networks (LANs) and Virtual Local Area Networks (VLANs).
 Other skills include migration from RIP to IGRIP, IGRP configuration, routing of Novell IPX, and security via the implementation of Access Control Lists.
 This course was previously CNT 235.

-CNT 231 Administering Microsoft Windows 2000 Directory Level II Prerequisites: CNT 211 minimum grade of "C"
+CNT 231 Administering Microsoft Windows 4 credits 2003 Active Directory

+Level II Prerequisites: CNT 211 minimum grade of "C", may enroll concurrently